top of page

-Our client Yasser asked us a question while we were working on their research grant presentation:
+Our client Harriet asked us a question while we were working on her research grant presentation:

 "How do I make my presentation so compelling that funders don’t just listen, but feel like they have to say yes?"